EnterWind11/ODMO-Discord-Bot/README.md

 ### 4. Configure your environment variables

-Create a `.env` file in the root directory and add your bot token and Database Connectin String:
+Create a `.env` file in the root directory with:

 ```bash
 copy .env.template .env
 ```
+Add your bot token and Database connectin string:

 ```env
 DISCORD_TOKEN=your-discord-bot-token-here